Catofes/CloudEmoticonBackend/README.md

                 k:      KeepLogin       (1 for on.
 Server will return an AccessKey if it is on. )
     Return:     code
 				UserId
                 AccessKey               (return when KeepLogin is On.
-A 64-long Char)
+A 64-long Char.)
     Others:     Server use Session and AccessKey to keep login.
-Session livetime depends PHP settings.
+Session livetime depends on PHP settings.
 AccessKey can be use for a month.
 You can post request with AccessKey so the server will automatic relogin and set Session for you.

 Logout Function: *

     URL:        ./api/account.php?f=logout
-    Method:     POST (or GET)
+    Method:     POST or GET
     Args:       ak:     AccessKey
     Return:     code
     Others:     If session is timeout you must carry AccessKey to make the Long-Time-Login logout.